ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

 <opt text="It calculates the arithmetic mean by running <code>s / n</code> and storing it in <code>mean</code>">

-No, the Python program does not have a variable called `n`
+No, the program's source code does not have a variable called `n`

 </opt>

 <opt text="It calculates the arithmetic by running <code>s / N</code> and storing it in <code>mean</code>" correct="true">

-Yes, that is the correct equation for the arithmetic mean.
+Yes, that is the correct description of this program's behavior.

 </opt>